Aquaroyal72/risk-adjustment-model-2/Week9/readme.md

 (1) Does losing money cause plans to drop out the next year?
 Do negative transfers make them drop out?

 Among companies reporting premiums, costs, and transfers... the market is relatively stable.
 I took the same data from before, where the "leading year" had MM > 2000.
 I have the same problem as not knowing how to define "exiting the market".
 I defined "exiting the market" as not reporting risk transfers in the following year, not reporting MM the following year, or having MM < 2000 the following year.

-2014 -> 2015
+For 2014 -> 2015:

 (Avg Premium, Avg Costs, Avg Transfers, Avg Premium - Costs)